singularitysoftworks/avery-ai-docs/docs/faqs.md

 Yes!
 The **Free Plan** allows you to explore AveryAI with:

 - 3 free mock interviews
-- 3 free limited resume creations
+- 3 free resume creations

 ---